5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

-# Lenovo Thinkpat T530 Hackinosh OpenCore (DSTD-less)
+# Lenovo Thinkpad T530 Hackinosh OpenCore (DSTD-less)

 This Repo contains an EFI Folder with configs for running macOS Catalina or Big Sur with either a patched DSDT or DSDT-less on the Lenovo T530 Laptop.
 The EFI for running macOS on the Lenovo T530 includes 2 configs: